edgedb/edgedb/docs/reference/protocol/index.rst

 Restore Flow
 ------------

-Restore procedure fills up the :versionreplace:`database;5.0:branch` the client is connected to with the schema and data from the dump file.
+Restore procedure fills up the |branch| the client is connected to with the schema and data from the dump file.

 Flow is the following: